 - Better browning: Put the pan on the upper rack for the last minute, or broil briefly, watching like a hawk.

-Example 2: I arranged a toppings bar with salsa verde, pickled jalapeños, diced avocado, cilantro, green onions, and two hot sauces.
-I baked two trays, kept the eggs soft, and watched people float back for “one more corner.”
-The person saying they “don’t do nachos for breakfast” was the first to request the recipe.
+For the second night, I prepared a topping station with salsa verde, pickled jalapeños, diced avocado, cilantro, chopped green onions, and two types of hot sauce.
+I prepared two trays of egg nachos and kept the eggs soft as I watched people float back for “one more corner.”
+The person who said they “don’t do nachos for breakfast” also ended up being the first to request the recipe.

 - Preheat oven to 425°F / 220°C.